Chronology

 September 1967

-Submits Illustration for “Romanze, or The Music Students” (I) and (II) for In Memory of My Feelings: A Selection of Poems by Frank O’Hara, an unbound book (2,500 numbered on colophon page) of two musically derived Modern images drawn on a plastic surface.
+Submits Illustration for "Romanze, or The Music Students" (I) and Illustration for "Romanze, or The Music Students" (II) for In Memory of My Feelings: A Selection of Poems by Frank O’Hara, an unbound book (2,500 numbered on colophon page) of two musically derived Modern images drawn on a plastic surface.
 Edited by Bill Berkson, the works are done in honor of O’Hara, an assistant curator at MoMA who had died tragically.

 November 4–December 17, 1967

-The Stedelijk Museum presents first European retrospective.
-The show travels to three other museums, including the Tate in 1968.
+Stedelijk Museum presents first European retrospective.
+The show travels to three other museums, including Tate Gallery in 1968.
 It is the Tate’s first show dedicated to a living American artist.

 Begins first Stretcher Frame paintings.